 Figure 3 shows the flame temperature during the thermal test.
-The average flame temperature measured in the thermal test was 813 °C. Therefore, the thermal condition, which is prescribed in the regulatory guidelines, was satisfied.
+The average flame temperature measured in the thermal test was 813 °C in the first case and 811 °C in the second case.
+Therefore, the thermal condition, which is prescribed in the regulatory guide-lines, was satisfied.

+The temperature data for the thermal tests are shown in table 1.
 The temperature profile in the thermal test is shown in figure 4.
-The temperature data for the thermal tests are shown in table 1.

-The maximum surface temperature of the hot-cell cask was measured at 682 °C. The maximum temperature of the K-resin was measured at 438 °C after 17 minutes.
+The maximum surface temperature of the hot-cell cask was measured at 682 °C in the first case and 655 °C in the second case.
+The maximum temperature of the K-resin was measured at 438 °C in the middle position and 479 °C in the top position, respectively.
 The maximum temperature of the intermediate-shell was measured at 112 °C after 52 minutes.
-Therefore the maximum temperature of the lead which acts as a radiation shield can be predicted to be below melting temperature that would be of concern.
+Therefore the maximum temperature of the lead which acts as a radiation shield can be predicted to be below a melting temperature that would be of concern.

 Figure 5 shows the temperature history at the O-ring during the fire test and cool-down periods.
-The maximum temperatures of the seal in the upper part and middle part, as measured by the thermocouples installed in the lid to the depth of the seal, were measured as 273 °C and 251 °C respectively.
+In the first case, the maximum temperatures of the seal in the upper part and middle part, as measured by the thermocouples installed in the lid to the depth of the seal, were measured as 273 °C and 251 °C, respectively.
 These temperatures are higher than the manufacture's recommended maximum temperature[5].
 It is because the shock absorber, which was broken in the drop test, was burned.
-Therefore, in order to maintain the containment boundary of the hotcell cask, it is important that the manufacture of the shock absorber prevents breakage.